HILL-TOPCONSULTANCY/INFORMATION/README.md

-# Welcome to Hilltop Consultancy DevOps Course
+# Welcome to Hilltop Consultancy DevOps Course where IT is demystified
+We are committed to pushing the limits of technology by empowering people with 21st Century labor market IT skills

 ## Frequently Asked Questions